center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 ### Architecture

-We investigate the effect of the edge model, the GRU unit and the round features on model performance.
+We investigate the effect of different components of the architecture on the models performance.
+In particular we investigated the edge model, the GRU unit (RNN) and of round features (global features).
+We run grid with all 8 combinations of these three features being active and inactive.

 ![Learning Rate](../notebooks/ah_evaluation/plots/01_2_rnn_edge_features/learning_curve_model.jpg)

-A linear regression on the cross entropy of the last 20% of the epochs  shows that influence of the RNN and the edge model considerable.
-Round features (round number and common good) on the other hand are having a minor influence on test set performance.
+A linear regression on the cross entropy of the last 20% of the epochs has large negative coefficients for the RNN and the edge model.
+This indicates that these two components considerable improve the model performance.
+Round (Global) features (round number and common good) on the other hand are only having a minor influence.

 ![Learning Rate](../notebooks/ah_evaluation/plots/01_2_rnn_edge_features/effect_size.jpg)